-Irish-British soprano Fiona Finsbury trained at Mountview Academy of Theatre arts and the RNCM School of Vocal Studies and Opera.
+Irish-British soprano Fiona Finsbury trained at Mountview Academy of Theatre arts and the Royal Northern College of Music.

 Prior to the first lockdown she was rehearsing the role of Euridice in the World Premiere of Orfeus at the Young Vic.